Marcel Hirscher wins Olympic giant slalom for 2nd gold medal

 Hirscher’s dominating season is more remarkable for the fact he missed his offseason training on snow after breaking his left ankle in August.

+Hirscher is favored to win a record-extending seventh straight overall title next month.

-First, Hirscher has another Olympic title to win in an expected duel with Kristoffersen.
+First, he has another Olympic title to win in an expected duel with Kristoffersen in the slalom.

 —